bnss-vaquita/www_server/README.md

 ## Running
 In order to successfully run the server, you will need to run the authorization and resource server as well.
 Run it by executing `yarn server` or `npm run server`.

+For client side auth, make sure to add a client key signed by the root cert to your browser.
+There should be a corresponding user in the database as well.